 The difference between Wi-Fi calling and Wi-Fi offload is hard to tell.
 Even some telecommunication experts fail to differentiate them.
 People are always talking about these two kinds of technology.
 Although they are often connected.
 But whatever defines and separates them is not distinct.
-This article will clear this confusion.
-Besides, it will help you in making the right decisions when considering Wi-Fi plan.

 What is Wi-Fi Offload?

 Offering service of higher quality to all network users/customers.

 - Ability to free up space on their cellular network in areas that are congested or densely populated.